writing

 do it by hand first.

-every prompt that's actually worked for me came after i'd done the task manually enough times to describe what 'good' looks like. not vaguely. precisely. the sequence, the edge cases, the things you'd never say, the things that always land.
+every workflow that's actually worked for me started with doing the task manually enough times to describe what 'good' looks like. not vaguely. precisely. the sequence, the edge cases, the things you'd never say, the things that always land.

-when i started ghostwriting, i wasn't using AI. i was learning what made a Karthik post a Karthik post: what the opening looked like, where the punchline landed, how much context was enough, which words he'd never use. that manual work was the data.
-AI just runs it later.
+when i started ghostwriting, i wasn't using AI. i was learning what made a Karthik post a Karthik post. the opening structure, where the punchline landed, how much context was enough, which words he'd never use. that manual work was the data.
+AI just runs the data later.

 imitate before you innovate.

-the first time AI actually worked well for me was on a ghostwriting gig. we were running LinkedIn and X for a founder, and our operating theory was simple: making things work on the internet is mostly copying what already works, then adding your own spice. skip imitation and you become 'original' before you've earned the right to be.
+the first time AI actually worked well for me was on a ghostwriting gig. we were running LinkedIn and X for a founder. our operating theory was simple: making things work on the internet is mostly copying what already works, then adding your own spice.

-so i found viral posts from similar profiles outside India and studied the structure, not the content. the pacing, the progression, the way they opened and closed. then i took one of those posts to ChatGPT with a single instruction: understand why this works, apply that structure to my idea.
+i found viral posts from similar profiles outside India and studied the structure, not the content. pacing, progression, how they opened, how they closed. then i took one of those posts to ChatGPT with a single instruction: understand why this works, apply that structure to my idea.

 The original ChatGPT prompt for rewriting a tweet by studying structure

-the prompt wasn't magic. it was me explaining a process i'd already learned by hand.
+the prompt wasn't magic. it was me explaining a process i'd actually learned by hand.

 Result one